 The best part about Mexico is all the travel.
 So many of our favorite spots are just hours away from your home, meaning you can take a trip just about every weekend if you want to!
 During your vacations you can explore a bit farther and see other parts of Mexico or you could even take a flight to Costa Rica, Peru, Nicaragua, or Panama.
 Mexico is definitely the place to go if you want see and do as much as you can on a budget.

 Puerto Vallarta — Beaches, snorkeling, fresh fruit smoothies, ancient ruins, and more?
 This place has all that vacation life has to offer.

 Grutas de Tolantongo — Head to this favorite spot and go ziplining, hike to waterfalls, swim in hot springs overlooking the canyon, and explore caves.
 So.
+Much.
 Fun.

 Querétaro — The streets of Querétaro are filled with colorful walls and picture perfect views.
 Come see creamy yellows, sherbet oranges and dreamy pinks, plus towering cathedrals.

 Leon — See a hot air balloon festival at sunrise!
 Or visit the central market and bring home a suitcase of those famous leather shoes we all love.
 After all, Leon is called the shoe capital of the world.

 Guanajuato — One of the most colorful cities in Mexico and so close to where volunteers are living.
 Visit on any weekend, easily but be sure to bring your pesos — shopping is a dream here.

 Puerto Escondido — This is one of our most favorite beachy vacations!
 Head south to release baby sea turtles, go paddle boarding in the bluest of waters, and at night, swim with glowing plankton.